-EU puts an end date to coal subsidies, opening a door for a European-wide phase out of coal
+EU puts an end date to capacity payments for coal, opening a door for a European-wide phase out of coal

 - Category: Press Releases